dfinance/cosmos-sdk/docs/architecture/adr-022-custom-panic-handling.md

     * add error context for custom panic sources (panic inside of custom keepers);
     * emit `panic()`: passthrough recovery object to the Tendermint core;
     * other necessary handling;
-- Developers can use standard Cosmos SDK `baseapp` implementation, rather that injecting it to their project;
+- Developers can use standard Cosmos SDK `baseapp` implementation, rather that rewriting it in their projects;

 ### Negative